Master Yi Build Guide by Golleitrian

 Who can I pick to jungle and still follow relatively the same play still(mentioned below) as Yi?

 can even be builded the same.
-Only change should be that you build Frozen Mallet instead of Zeke's Herald.
+Only change should be that you build Frozen Mallet instead of Zeke's Harbinger.

 Other champs are good but Olaf is the only one that can compare in jungle speed among the good turret bashers.